feathersjs/docs/api/authentication/server.md

  path: '/authentication', // the authentication service path
  header: 'Authorization', // the header to use when using JWT auth
  entity: 'user', // the entity that will be added to the request, socket, and context.params. (ie. req.user, socket.user, context.params.user)
+ secret: 'supersecret', // either the secret for HMAC algorithms or the PEM encoded private key for RSA and ECDSA.
  service: 'users', // the service to look up the entity
  passReqToCallback: true, // whether the request object should be passed to the strategies `verify` function
  session: false, // whether to use sessions